10 Surprisingly useful things ChatGPT can do for students

 Cook with random leftovers

-Whether it’s an essay paragraph, a cover letter, or just a caption, you can say: “Polish this but keep it casual/academic/professional.”
-It cleans things up without making you sound like a robot.
+Whether it’s an essay paragraph, cover letter, or a caption, you can say: “Polish this, but keep it academic / casual / professional.”
+It improves clarity, grammar, and flow without turning you into a corporate press release.

 Need a presentation theme?
-Struggling to name your group project?
-Want quirky society event ideas?
-Ask for 10 unusual suggestions — half will be nonsense, but the other half might save your life.
+Stuck on a research angle?
+Trying to name your group project?
+Ask for 10 options.
+Half might be nonsense — but the other half can get you unstuck fast.

 Translate “grown-up” language